Hellenic Entrepreneurship Award 2014 Opens For Entries

 Applications invited for 2014 Award – Piraeus Bank Joins Panel of Judges and pledges support for applicants and winners – Prize funding rises to €700,000

-Hellenic Entrepreneurship Award (HEA) today announced the opening of applications for its 2014 award programme.
-Conceived and operated by the Libra Group on behalf of The Hellenic Initiative (THI), the Hellenic Entrepreneurship Award seeks to stimulate entrepreneurial spirit and reward Greece’s most promising start It is open to both experienced and demonstrate innovation, job creation, financial discipline and sustainability.
+Hellenic Entrepreneurship Award (HEA) today announced the opening of applications for its 2014 award program.
+Conceived and operated by Libra Group on behalf of The Hellenic Initiative (THI), the Hellenic Entrepreneurship Award seeks to stimulate entrepreneurial spirit and reward Greece’s most promising start It is open to both experienced and demonstrate innovation, job creation, financial discipline and sustainability.

-Each year between one and five winners are awarded the key business started: funding, business support services and an expert mentor be shared among the winners this year is expected to contributors, including Piraeus Bank which has committed to support the programme over five years.
+Each year between one and five winners are awarded the key business started: funding, business support services and an expert mentor be shared among the winners this year is expected to contributors, including Piraeus Bank which has committed to support the program over five years.

 In 2013, the award’s inaugural year, over 800 people registered on the Hellenic Entrepreneurship Award website resulting in the submission of 295 business plans.
 The judges carefully scrutinized each plan before selecting ten finalists, and finally four winners.

 The 2013 winners are all now operational and responsible for the creation of over 250 direct and indirect jobs in Greece.
 They are: markets; Casa Parlante, a ‘living museum’ which recreates the environment of an historic 19th century mansion on Corfu; Different & ‘rabt’, a smartphone and tablet video streaming application.
 These businesses are expected to collectively achieve turnovers in excess of They have been supported by ment who have provided legal, HR and marketing support on a pro bono basis.